magento/merchdocs/src/sales/order-processing.md

 title: Processing an Order
 ---

-When a customer places an order, a sales order is created as a temporary record of the transaction.
-The sales order initially has a status of `Pending` and can be edited or canceled until payment starts processing.
-The Orders grid lists all orders, regardless of where they are in the [workflow]({% link sales/order-workflow.md %}).
+When a customer places an order, the order is created as a temporary record of the transaction and initially has a status of `Pending`.
+It can be edited or canceled until payment starts processing.
+The _Orders_ grid lists all orders, regardless of where they are in the [workflow]({% link sales/order-workflow.md %}).
 To learn how to help customers with an existing order, see [Updating an Order]({% link sales/order-update.md %}).

 ![]({% link images/images-ee/orders.png %}){: .zoom}
 _Orders_{:.ee-only}